betiniakarandut/printf/README.md

 A team of two project.
 This project take us deeper on the printf statement in C language.
 It also promote team collaboration.

-# 0x10: C - printf
+# 0x11: C - printf
 For this project we wrote own `printf` function.
-It is the first group project for [Holberton School](https://www.holbertonschool.com/ "Holberton School").
+It is the first group project for [Holberton School].
 Our version of `printf` currently handles the following conversion specifiers:

 | Symbol | Operation |
 |--|--|